joaker/baobabtable/README.md

 The UI starts suggesting screen names fetched from Twitter after the second screen name character (not including the @ character)

 - **Debounced screen name resolution**
+Each change to the partial screen name triggers a request to resolve associated screen names.
+These requests are debounced to provide a smoother UI experience and to limit bandwidth consumption.
+One request is sent each time there is a break in rapid typing

 - **Keyboard Navigation**
   - Normal Mode (when suggestions ARE NOT displayed):